What is glass fiber reinforced concrete?

 Most people know what reinforced concrete is.
 It is the usual mix of cement, sand, aggregates, and rebar that is reinforcing it.
 So what is glass fiber reinforced concrete (GFRC) then?

 In GFRC, fiberglass reinforcement for concrete is used in place of regular rebar.
-You might be wondering what’s the catch here, can’t everything be build with GFRC then?
+You might be wondering what’s the catch here, can’t everything be built with GFRC then?
 That would save us from the corrosion of rebar.

 Apparently, it cannot be.
 The glass fibers suffer when you mix them with aggregates, but they still have their uses in decorative buildings.
 You can think of concrete ornaments and things like concrete countertops where adding rebar might be troublesome if you aim for the light product.